teras/keydeck/Configuration.md

 - **window_title**: *(optional)* A pattern used to match window titles, enabling the page to be displayed only when certain windows are active.

 - **lock**: *(optional)* A boolean value that, if `true`, prevents the page from automatically switching when focus changes.
 This is useful for pages that you want to remain active regardless of window focus changes (e.g., a numpad page).
-Note: locked pages can still be exited via manual actions like `jump` or `autojump`.
+Note: locked pages can still be exited via manual actions like `jump` or `auto_jump`.

 ##### Example: Page with Tick Handler